-We have data on 26 companies that use Distributed Order Management.
-The companies using Distributed Order Management are most often found in United States and in the Computer Software industry.
+We have data on 29 companies that use Distributed Order Management.
+The companies using Distributed Order Management are most often found in United States and in the Retail industry.
 Distributed Order Management is most often used by companies with >10000 employees and >1000M dollars in revenue.
-Our data for Distributed Order Management usage goes back as far as 4 years and 2 months.
+Our data for Distributed Order Management usage goes back as far as 6 years and 3 months.

 Distributed Order Management software gives omni-channel retailers and consumer goods manufacturers with retail operations the tools to manage, monitor and optimize cross-channel order management.

-Looking at Distributed Order Management customers by industry, we find that Computer Software (35%) and Retail (35%) are the largest segments.
+Looking at Distributed Order Management customers by industry, we find that Retail (32%) and Information Technology and Services (26%) are the largest segments.

 64% of Distributed Order Management customers are in United States and 8% are in India.